cms-sw/cmssw/HeterogeneousCore/MPICore/README.md

 determined by the module configuration.

-For each collection, the `type` indicates the C++ type as understood by the ROOT dictionary, and the `label` indicates the module instance label to be used for producing that cllection into the `Event`.
+For each collection, the `type` indicates the C++ type as understood by the ROOT dictionary, and the `label` indicates the module instance label to be used for producing that collection into the `Event`.

 ## `MPISender` and `MPIReceiver` instances